Mohamed0115/IOT_Project_sector_-5-/README.md

 ## 🎥 Demo & Results
 - A video showcasing the project in action is available!
 Watch the <span style="color: #33FF57">LED</span> toggle and **sensor data** update in **real-time** [Video Link](https://drive.google.com/file/d/18yjNnalZ1KODhNZk7AqNn8EcU9e9z9Fl/view?usp=sharing). 📹
-- Screenshots or additional videos are added in other files here. 🖼️
+- Screenshots or additional videos will be added in other files here. 🖼️

 ## 🧠 Learnings
 - Gained hands-on experience with <span style="color: #FF33A1">ESP32</span> programming and **IoT communication**. 📚